WhiskeyCoder/WhiskeyCoder/README.md

 Now, I build:
 - 🤖 AI-powered tools using local LLMs
-- 🤖 ML models and agents for random purposes like a ML model that determins the best beer to mix with pizza and then orders pizza
+- 🤖 ML models and agents for random purposes like a ML model that determines the best beer to mix with pizza and then orders pizza
 - 🔁 Automated systems like **Auto-Pusher**
 - 🧪 Experiment-heavy code driven by curiosity
 - 🧱 Tools that solve problems I didn’t know I had (until I built them)
-- And something I just learned is called a code Popeline ????
+- And something I just learned is called a code Pipeline ????

 > My projects are built from problem-solving, boredom, or the occasional “What if I made this real?”
 > .... also i keep forgeting to setup any version control.... so what you see is what you get lol